firefly-oss/core-banking-cards/README.md

 The Core Banking Cards Service is a comprehensive microservice for the Firefly banking platform that provides end-to-end management of payment cards.
 This service enables financial institutions to issue, manage, and process transactions for both physical and virtual payment cards across multiple card networks and payment processors.

 For detailed documentation on the main use cases, please refer to the [documentation](docs/index.md).
+For information about the API design principles and patterns, see the [API Design Guide](docs/api-design.md).

 ### ✨ Key Features